Dear Football Coach,

 “You’re propelled forward by pushing down against the ground.
 Though you need to get your other leg up quickly, it isn’t against resistance, so it seems pretty odd that adding strength to those muscles would have much (any?) of an effect.”

-Throughout all of our videos, we get a lot of interesting questions from a lot of interesting people as you can imagine.
+Throughout all of our videos, we get a lot of interesting questions from a lot of interesting people, as you might imagine.

 But this question from a coach really hit home at just how behind the times many of today’s high school coaches, college coaches and even professional coaches are when it comes to sprint training and getting their athletes to become faster.

-You would think that with the amount of information readily available on the internet and with how fast information flies through social media outlets, that it would be just a matter of time where everyone gets ‘up to speed’ on certain topics and in the world of sports, none rivals the topic of how to get faster.
+You would think that with the amount of information readily available on the internet and with how fast information flies through social media outlets, it would be just a matter of time where everyone gets ‘up to speed’ on certain topics; and, in the world of sports, none rivals the topic of how to get faster.

 This coach’s experience about running a faster 40, as with a lot of other coaches, too, seems to be based solely on the premise that the harder you push down on the ground, the faster you will be able to run.